PrincetonUniversity/install_lammps/01_installing/stellar-intel/scripts.md

 $ bash stellar_intel_lammps_user_intel.sh | tee install_lammps.log
 ```

 The executable will be installed into `~/.local/bin` which is included in your `PATH` by default.
+See the stellar-intel directory in this repo for alternative builds.

 The following Slurm script can be used on stellar-intel with the user-intel version: